-The original Samba packages are the standard Windows interoperability suite of programs for Linux and Unix.
-A variety of features are built into SAMBA+ packages that differs them from those that come with the various Linux flavors:
+A variety of features are built into SAMBA+ that differs them from those Samba software packages that come with the various Linux flavors:

 Appliance vendors and cloud service providers may also consider to integrate Samba as SMB / CIFS stack into their products and services.
-Read about good reasons to do so on SAMBA+ OEM.
+Read about good reasons for OEM to do so on My SAMBA+.